panzerdp/dmitripavlutin.com/content/posts/044-spread-operator-perf/index.md

 ## 3. The fast-path optimization

-Starting the version `7.2` of the V8 engine (that powers the JavaScript execution in Chrome) a new optimization of the spread operator is available: *the fast path optimization*.
+Starting the version `7.2` of the V8 engine (that powers the JavaScript execution in Chrome) a new optimization of the spread operator is available: *the fast-path optimization*.

 In a few sentences, it works as follows.

-Without this optimization, when the engine encounters a spread operator `[...iterable, item]`, it invokes the iterator of the iterable object.
+Without this optimization, when the engine encounters a spread operator `[...iterable, item]`, it invokes the iterator (something like `iterator.next()`) of the iterable object.
 On each iteration, the memory of the resulted array is increased, and the iteration result is added to it.

-But *the fast path optimization* detects a known iterable (like an array of integers) and skips the creation of the iterator object at all.
-Then the engine reads the length of the spread array, allocates only *once* memory for the resulted array, and by index passes the whole spread array.
+But *the fast-path optimization* detects a known iterable (like an array of integers) and skips the creation of the iterator object at all.
+Then the engine reads the length of the spread array, allocating only *once* memory for the resulted array.
+Then passes by index the spread array, adding each item to the resulted array.

 The fast-path optimization skips the creation of the iteration object, allocating the memory for the result only once.
 Thus the performance increase.